-A tremendously energetic individual, Mel Michener’s wide range of interests has touched many aspects of Winnipeg’s community, including the look of many of its most prominent buildings.
+A tremendously energetic individual, Mel Michener had a wide range of interests that touched many aspects of Winnipeg’s community, including the look of many of its most prominent buildings.
 Born in Winnipeg in 1930, Michener was educated at St. Paul’s High School and at the University of Manitoba, from which he received his architecture degree in 1952.
 Michener was greatly influenced by the faculty of the University of Manitoba School of Architecture, including the socially-minded thinking of Dean John A. Russell, the functional approach of James Donahue and the humanistic philosophy of Wolfgang Gerson.
 Following his graduation, Michener apprenticed with John B. Parkin Associates in Toronto in the position of Design Architect from October 1952 to December 1953.
 This was followed by work as Senior Design Architect with the firm of Smith Carter Katelnikoff in Winnipeg until January 1955.
-On 15 April 1955, he registered as an architect, just in time to open his own partnership with classmate Gerald Libling.
+On April 15, 1955, he registered as an architect, in time to open his own partnership with classmate Gerald Libling.

 In 1973, Mel Michener was named chair of the Manitoba Design Institute.
-In 1975, he served as president of the Chamber of Commerce, and in 1980-81 he chaired a ministerial advisory committee to the Liquor Control Board.
-His community service has included board membership of the United Way, the Winnipeg Housing Authority, the Society for Crippled Children and Adults, the Winnipeg Symphony Orchestra, the Age and Opportunity Centre and a position on the Board of Regents at the University of Winnipeg.
-On 29 March 2000, the MAA honoured Mel Michener with a life membership.
+In 1975, he served as president of the Chamber of Commerce, and in 1980-81 he chaired a Ministerial advisory committee to the Liquor Control Board.
+His community service included board membership of the United Way, the Winnipeg Housing Authority, the Society for Crippled Children and Adults, the Winnipeg Symphony Orchestra, the Age and Opportunity Centre and a position on the Board of Regents at the University of Winnipeg.
+On March 29, 2000, the MAA honoured Mel Michener with a life membership.
 At that time, it was noted that the last project he had actively designed was the Canadian Blood Services Centre on William, in a consortium with Smith Carter.
 His legacy continues as the LM Architectural Group, a firm with three principals and an active and varied practice.